The Firm | 1993

 The opening university scenes were actually filmed at Harvard University, East Cambridge and in Harvard Square, Massachusetts.

 Mitch heads into central Boston for an interview with prestigious 'Bendini, Lambert and Locke' in the impossibly luxurious suite of the Fairmont Copley Plaza Hotel, 138 St James Avenue in Copley Square.
+This is the same hotel in which the MacManus brothers manage to take out nine mobsters in Troy Duffy's 1999 The Boondock Saints.

 Taking up the position, Mitch relocates to Memphis, Tennessee.